bigaidream-projects/drmad/README.md

 ## GPU code

-We've implemented GPU version with Theano.
-We are experimenting with CNN on large datasets.
+We've implemented [GPU version with Theano](https://github.com/bigaidream-projects/drmad/tree/master/gpu_ver).
+In addition to the experiments in the original paper, we did experiments with convolutional networks in CIFAR-10.
+DrMAD also works with CNN on CIFAR-10.

 ---